alfredodeza/azure-multi-container-apps/README.md

 # Deploy Azure Multi-Container Apps

 Deploy multiple container apps to Azure with FQDN connections from the Github Container Registry using Container Apps and automate all of it using GitHub Actions.
+This example deployment and automation used [an official guide](https://github.com/Azure-Samples/container-apps-connect-multiple-apps/tree/main/with-fqdn) as a reference.

 ## What are we deploying
 We are going to setup two containers.
 Container 1 is a lightweight _front end_ with little bit of JavaScript, HTML, and CSS.
 Container 2 will be the _back end_, and it will expose an HTTP API that Container 1 can call.